 Festivals & events

 Fukuoka offers a variety of events year-round, from wine and jazz festivals to events celebrating the seasons and festivals celebrating inherited traditions.
-The prefecture has an extensive and fun-filled events and festivals calendar, no matter what time you visit.
+The prefecture has an extensive and fun-filled events and festival calendar, no matter what time you visit.